 I grew up using the water method but switched when I tested rooting cuttings in perlite and/or vermiculite and found it much more reliable.
 You can also use a light potting mix instead.

-Like me, you may find that roots grown in water can tend to be bloated and unstable.
+Like me, you may find that roots grown in water tend to be bloated and unstable.
 Once the plant is placed in growing medium, it has a lot of re-work to do to become content in potting mix.

 Is it Legal to Propagate Cuttings?